wongwill86/air-tasks/README.md

 A special worker service ("worker-manager") is created in the [compose file](#compose-file).
 This service is deployed exclusively on manager nodes, thus capable of creating instances via infrakit.
 Additionally a separate queue topic ("worker-manager") is dedicated for tasks that need to run on managers.

-See https://github.com/wongwill86/air-tasks/blob/master/dags/manager/scaler.py for more information.
+See https://github.com/wongwill86/air-tasks/blob/master/dags/manager/scaler.py for more information

 ## Setup
 1. Install docker